vuvince/Chatroom/README.md

 2. Change sagas.jsx to the URL of either cloud9:3000 or localhost:3000

-3)`npm run build` in same same folder as package.json
+3. `npm run build` in same same folder as package.json

 4. in dist folder, create index.html and paste below html